ton-community/ton-docs/docs/v3/guidelines/nodes/running-nodes/staking-with-nominator-pools.md

 ### Validators

-First, let's start with validators.
 A validator is a network node that helps keep the blockchain running by verifying (or validating) suggested blocks and recording them on the blockchain.

 To become a validator, you must meet two requirements: have a high-performance server and obtain a serious amount of TON (at least 300,000) in order to make a stake.
 At the time of writing, there are up to 400 validators per round on TON.